 Regardless, these pairings are made based on metrics and feedback tested by AIM Insights.
 When you begin, you will be asked to take assessments that will generate the most effective executive coaches for you.

-This can even be done through the AIM Insights People Leader Certification program, where you will be paired with an experienced coach, personalized to your field of management, working with you through gaining a management certification to excel in your career.
+AIM Insights People Leader Certification program, where you will be paired with an experienced coach, personalized to your field of management, working with you through gaining a management certification to excel in your career.

 What difference does AIM Insights bring to executive coaching?